fym35/StrikeMaps/README.md

 ## Strike Maps

-Strike Maps is a FOSS mapping app for Android, focusing on customization and offline features.
+Strike Maps is a FOSS mapping app for Android, focusing on customization and offline features
 <br>

-It is developed as part of a broader project, hoping to create a multi-platform, user-facing, complete FOSS mapping stack.
+It is developed as part of a broader project, hoping to create a multi-platform, user-facing, complete FOSS mapping stack
 <br>

 This Android app has been in development since around January 2026